-For optimal forest ratio in Ukraine (20%) there should be created more than 2 mio ha of new forests.
+For optimal forest ratio in Ukraine (20%) there should be created a new forests.
 It is potentially possible using land withdrawn from agricultural turnover.
-According to the Agrarian Sciences of Ukraine there are about 8 mio ha such lands.

 The question of increasing forest cover is included in priority areas of forestry development.
 In Ukraine every second hectare is created artificially.
-Within the last half-century period there was created 1.4 mio ha of soil protection stands, of which 150 thou ha - along the banks of small rivers, thare was established 440 thou ha of shelter forest belts aiming to protect more than 13 mio ha of arable land.
+Within the last half- century period there was soil protection stands along the banks of small rivers, there was established shelter forest belts aiming to protect arable land.
+For providing large-scale afforestation it is created sufficient facilities.